MicrosoftDocs/azure-devops-docs/docs/git/share-your-code-in-git-eclipse.md

 ms.technology: vs-devops-git
 ms.topic: get-started-article
 ms.manager: douge
-ms.author: routlaw
+ms.author: sdanie
-ms.date: 08/04/2016
+ms.date: 08/10/2017
 ---

 # Share your code in Git using Eclipse
 #### Team Services | TFS 2015 & 2017

 Share your Eclipse project with your team in a Team Services/TFS Git repo.
+If you don’t have a VSTS account, you can [sign up](../setup-admin/team-services/sign-up-for-visual-studio-team-services.md) for one for free.
+Each account includes free, unlimited private Git repositories.

 <a name="git"></a>